Individual Therapy Program for Addiction

 It can be difficult to deal with emotions while in recovery from substance abuse.
 An individual therapy program for addiction can assist people in regulating their emotions.
 Counseling that takes place in a one-on-one setting enables people to focus on their own emotional needs.

-Individual therapy for addiction can help people to discover their triggers.
+Individual therapy for drug and alcohol addiction can help people to discover their triggers.
 This may be more challenging to do in a group therapy setting.
-But, individual therapy allows people to dive more deeply into their own lives and explore the truth about their struggle with addiction.
+But, individual counseling allows people to dive more deeply into their own lives and explore the truth about their struggle with alcohol and drug abuse.

 Triggers can come in various forms, including stress, anxiety, or depression.
 Loneliness or boredom can trigger substance abuse, too.
 Also, certain settings or groups of people can trigger harmful thoughts and, eventually, lead to relapse.
 For example, parties, where people are drinking, can lead you to fall back into substance use.
 Or, being around people who use drugs can cause you to relapse.